YouTuber Jacksepticeye Announces That He Is Taking A Break After Death Of His Father

 "My father passed away today.
 I wont be doing anything for a while.
 Please respect me and my family's privacy during this time," he tweeted.

-Jacksepticeye had not yet offered any further details about the passing, including exactly how and when he had died.
-Many people shared condolences with Jacksepticeye, telling him they would be there for whatever he needed and that they supported him being away for as long as he needed to take care of his family needs.
+Jacksepticeye has not yet offered any further details about the passing, including exactly how and when his father died.
+Many people sent condolences to Jacksepticeye, telling him they would be there for whatever he needed and that they supported him being away for as long as he needed to take care of his family.

 "Love you man, i'm so sorry.
 A call away if you ever need it.
 Take your time, we'll all be here," tweeted musician and fellow social media personality Corpse Husband.